A busy and rewarding month

 The Schellberg Project

-the Schellberg stories or who are teaching about the Holocaust.
-They may also be interesting for other readers
+The posts may be helpful for teachers who are familiar with the Schellberg stories or who are teaching about the Holocaust.
+They may also be interesting for other readers of historical fiction.

 Some notes about my newsletters and